theams/AdEditor/README.md

-AdEditior
+AdEditor
 =========

-The Add Editort for Adresseavisa for the NTNU course kundestyrt prosjekt
+The Add Editor for Adresseavisa for the NTNU course kundestyrt prosjekt